 This will cost a lot of money, and in order to realise an investment sooner the purchaser will usually try and make efficiency savings (i.e. job cuts, pay cuts, bonus cuts, streamlined structures, fewer promotions, not replacing staff who are leaving, etc).

-This almost always leads to disaster and a terrible working environment.
-So if you are facing this scenario, believe your job is going to be affected and see an opportunity to start negotiations, then it’s an opportune time to raise the prospect of leaving.
+This almost always leads to disaster and a poor working environment.
+So if you are facing this scenario, believe your job is going to be affected and see an opportunity to start negotiations, then it’s a good time to raise the prospect of leaving.

 When to raise the prospect of leaving your employment?

-You might also be interested in reading our articles on other common scenarios leading to constructive dismissal:
+You might also be interested to read our guides below on other common scenarios leading to constructive dismissal.